SergioChavezRangel/SL2Utilities-master/README.md

-# SL2Utilities
+# sl2util

-On this project, I pretend to handle all the libs commonly used  across all the projects.
+On this project, I pretend to handle all the libs commonly shared across all the automation projects.

 Functions: